AlexxIT/XiaomiGateway3/README.md

 A. Partially.
 The component connects to a hub on the local network.
 Zigbee devices work without internet.
 But adding new Zigbee devices to Mi Home requires Internet.
 Updating BLE device data may not work without Internet.

 **Q. Does the integration support non Xiaomi Zigbee devices?**
 A. Yes.
-There are two ways to connect third party Zigbee devices.
-The first method allows devices to work in both Mi Home and Hass at the same time.
-The second method (ZHA) disconnects the hub from Mi Home and only works with Hass.
-Both methods have a different set of supported devices.
+There are three ways to connect third party Zigbee devices.
+All methods have a different set of supported devices.
 There is no exact supported list.
 Don't expect absolutely every device on the market to be supported in any of these methods.

 **Q. Will the Zigbee devices continue to work in Mi Home?**
 A. Yes.
-If you do not enable ZHA mode, the devices will continue to work in Mi Home.
+If you do not enable ZHA or z2m mode, the devices will continue to work in Mi Home.
 And you can use automation in both Mi Home and Hass.

 **Q. Do I need to receive a token or enable Telnet manually?**
 A. No. The token is obtained automatically using the login / password from the Mi Home account.
 Telnet turns on automatically using token.